How to Pay for Home Renovations: 4 Options to Fit Your Needs

 Cons: Unlike paying with cash, financing your remodel will likely include interest to pay at some point during the life of the loan.

-3. Let Your Home Pay for Itself: Use Your Home Equity
+3. Let Your Home Pay for Itself: how to pay for home remodeling with Equity

-Pros: Home equity loans and home equity lines of credit (HELOC) are two vehicles that let you leverage your home’s value to pay for other expenses like home improvements.
-As home values have risen in recent years, many homeowners now have more equity than ever, potentially increasing the amount you can borrow.
+Pros: Home equity loans and home equity lines of credit (HELOCs) are two ways to use your home’s value to pay for expenses like home improvements.
+Rising home values means many homeowners have more home equity than ever, potentially increasing your borrowing ability.

-Cons: Most importantly, HELOCs and home equity loans can put your home in jeopardy if you don’t pay as agreed.
-With your home as collateral, defaulting on these loans means the bank could put your home into foreclosure to recoup what you owe them.
+Cons: HELOCs and home equity loans can put your home in jeopardy if you don’t pay as agreed.
+You’re using your home as collateral, so defaulting on these loans means the bank could put your home into foreclosure to recoup what you owe them.

 Lenders will pull credit reports as part of the lending process for these loans, and you may not be allowed to use the full amount of your available equity.
 Most banks will allow you to borrow up to 85% of your equity, so take this into account when calculating the cost of your home improvements vs. the amount you’ll be able to borrow.